 Once at the BD, Mendoza apologized and explained to Conrard that it has been his experience that orders requesting BD delivery are usually on the side of houses.
 A clearly frustrated Conrad wasn’t having it.
 “That’s what all you guys say, but when no one answers, it doesn’t dawn on you to go to the back of the house?”

 Despite his frustration Conrad, nonetheless, pulled out a five dollar bill to tip Mendoza, but requested a dollar back to pay for the phone minutes he used to answer his call, even though he has one of those fancy unlimited family plans with twenty gigs of data.
-But Conrad, like an old man who snatches up a kid’s ball when it lands on his lawn, was making a point to Mendoza.
+But Conrad, like an old man who snatches up a kid’s ball when it lands on his lawn, only did this to make a point to Mendoza.

 “Look,” Mendoza said, “I’m a first year law student just trying to get by.
 If you’re unhappy with the service keep your tip money.”

 Raising his voice now Conrad said, “Excuse me, what does you being a first year law student have to do with anything?
 Are you trying to say you’re better than me?
-Because I was number #143 out of 312, South Park High School Class of 1982—and that’s a certified New York State Math/Science Regents diploma.
+Because my class rank was #143 out of 312, South Park High School Class of 1982—and that’s a certified New York State Math/Science Regents diploma.
 I also should add, I earned that diploma while stopping by the stoner tree everyday.
-Sure, I could’ve broken the top hundred and just took a plain old city issued diploma, but I was a go-getter—a young, but higher Bill Gates.
-Whadya got to say to that, Mr. First Year Law Student ?”
+Sure, I could’ve broken the top hundred if I just went for the plain old city diploma, but I was a go-getter—a young, but more stoned, Bill Gates.
+Whaddya got to say to that, Mr. First Year Law Student ?”

 “Congratulations, sir.
 Have a nice night,” Mendoza said turning to leave.